Geometric properties of slowly rotating black holes embedded in matter environments: Equatorial Circular Geodesics

 where the upper (lower) sign corresponds to prograde (retrograde) orbits.
 The above energy and angular momentum expressions reproduce the Hartle-Thorne expressions found in Ref. \cite{Abramowicz:2003rc}.

-Fig. \ref{fig:E change} and \ref{fig:L change} show the relative percentage deviations of the conserved energy and angular momentum per unit rest mass, $\Delta E/E_{\rm Vac}\%$ and $\Delta L/L_{\rm Vac}\%$, for equatorial circular timelike orbits in a slowly rotating spacetime surrounded by a dark matter halo, compared to the slow rotation limit of the vacuum case, where $\Delta E=E_{\pm} - E_{\rm Vac}$ and $\Delta L=L_{\pm} - L_{\rm Vac}$, with ``${\rm Vac}$" used as a shorthand for vacuum.
+Fig. \ref{fig:E change} and \ref{fig:L change} show the relative percentage deviations of the conserved energy and angular momentum per unit rest mass, $\Delta E/E_{\rm Vac}\%$ and $\Delta L/L_{\rm Vac}\%$, for equatorial circular timelike orbits in a slowly rotating spacetime immersed in an environment, compared to the slow rotation limit of the vacuum case, where $\Delta E=E_{\pm} - E_{\rm Vac}$ and $\Delta L=L_{\pm} - L_{\rm Vac}$, with ``${\rm Vac}$" used as a shorthand for vacuum.
 The results are presented for both prograde $(+)$ and retrograde $(-)$ orbits, and for both the ZAMO and the static configuration.
 The plots of the energy and angular momentum themselves are provided in Fig. \ref{fig:E-L all} in \ref{app:Energy and angular momentum}.

 The energy deviation, $\Delta E/E_{\rm Vac}\%$, exhibits a mild independence from the radial coordinate $r$ in the shown region except for the $(2,1)$ configuration.
 The magnitude of the deviation increases with radius, reflecting the cumulative influence of the halo gravitational potential, although it vanishes at very large $r$.
-In the ZAMO frame, the splitting between the prograde and retrograde branches is reduced compared to the static case, indicating that part of the observed asymmetry originates from the local fluid rotation encoded in $\omega(r)$.
+In the ZAMO case, the splitting between the prograde and retrograde branches is reduced compared to the static case, indicating that part of the observed asymmetry originates from the local fluid rotation encoded in $(\omega(r)-\Omega)$.
 In contrast, in the $\Omega=0$ case the deviations are enhanced, highlighting the role of fluid rotational effects in shaping the orbital energetics.

 The behavior of the angular momentum deviation, $\Delta L/L_{\rm Vac}\%$, shows a qualitatively different trend.
-Unlike the energy, $\Delta L/L_{\rm Vac}\%$ grows monotonically with radius and becomes positive in most configurations, implying that the dark matter halo increases the orbital angular momentum required to maintain circular motion.
+Unlike the energy, $\Delta L/L_{\rm Vac}\%$ grows monotonically with radius and becomes positive in most configurations, implying that the environment increases the orbital angular momentum required to maintain circular motion.
 For ZAMO, the effect is slightly stronger for prograde orbits, where the deviations are mildly larger compared to the retrograde orbits.
-This difference possibly reflects the fact that frame dragging and halo-induced gravitational effects act in the same direction for prograde motion but partially counteract each other for retrograde motion.
+This difference possibly suggesting that frame dragging and halo effects may act in the same direction for prograde motion but partially counteract each other for retrograde motion.
 In the static case, however, differences are larger for retrograde orbits.